 Outlook for Criminal Justice in Wisconsin

-With more than 50,000 people work in a criminal justice-related field, not including lawyers and paralegals, Wisconsin has plenty of opportunities for a Criminal Justice graduate.
+With more than 50,000 people that work in a criminal justice-related field, not including lawyers and paralegals, Wisconsin has plenty of opportunities for a criminal justice graduate.
 The field refers to many professional and entry-level positions.
 Almost 12,000 people in the field are police and sheriff patrol officers.
 The degree is also easily incorporated into other majors, allowing some people to get into an incredibly specific position if they so desire.
-This means that some may take on the position of a patrol officer or private investigator, but may have a highly specific duty if there is a need for it.
+This means that some may take on the position of a patrol officer or private investigator but may have a highly specific duty if there is a need for it.

 If you're ready to step up and make an impact in the field of criminal justice, contact our featured schools to learn more about their programs!